 We have discussed the major threats to biodiversity.
 Let’s discuss what happens next.

 The danger of extinction not only applies to the different organisms on our planet.
-With a count of 7.5 billion people on Earth, we are adding 227,000 more each day.
+With 7.5 billion people on Earth, we are adding 227,000 more each day.
 Our wildlife is taking a massive toll on our ever-growing population, and it’s impossible to miss.
-Currently, most biologists agree that we are in the midst of the sixth mass extinction event.
+Most biologists agree that we are in the midst of the sixth mass extinction event.
 This is not because of war and chemical warfare but due to overpopulation.
 Our population growth is causing overconsumption of resources.
-This needs addressing before it becomes too late.
+This needs to be addressed before it becomes too late.
 Otherwise, our natural resources will no longer have the ability to produce.
 The hunt for food will become our most pressing problem.

 Why It’s Important